pnnl/hexwatershed/paper.md

 2. Neighborhood definition

 In tradtional methods, the neighbors of a grid can be referred by moving its indices up and down.
 However, in an unstructured mesh such as hexagon grid, a specially designed index system is required.
-In HexWatershed 1.0,the neighborhood information of each hexagon is defined using the following algorithm:
+In HexWatershed 1.0, the neighborhood information of each hexagon is defined using the following steps:
     1. A global ID is assigned to each hexagon;
     2. Loop through each hexagon and find its neighbors using shared vertices and edges;
     3. Save the neighborhood information in a lookup table.